-GoalsThis project seeks to assess how agricultural land-use may affect resilience of a large wetland complex.
+GoalsThis project will seek to assess how agricultural land–use may affect resilience of a large wetland complex.

 Graduate Student(s)-Michelle Hellman, Ph.D.

 Project DurationApril 2013 - September 2019

 Funding-National Science Foundation IGERT Program